 Challenges and Benefits of Matrix Management in the Workplace

-Matrix management is commonly used in organizations to share resources across functions.
-In a matrix management system, an individual has a primary report-to boss and also works for one or more managers, typically on projects.
+Matrix management is commonly used in organizations to share resources, a.k.a. employees, across functions.
+In a matrix management system, an individual has a primary report-to boss while also working for one or more managers, typically on projects.

 Why and Where Matrix Management Makes Sense

-Matrix management is ideal for sharing talents and skills across departmental boundaries.
-One of the most common scenarios for matrix management is when a group of individuals from all different functions organizes under a project manager to create something new and unique.
-The ability to draw upon diverse skill sets from multiple disciplines strengthens the overall project team.
+Matrix management is ideal for sharing talents and skills across departments.
+It's an especially handy system when developing new products – allowing individuals from all different functions to organize under a project manager to create something new and unique.
+This gives the team the ability to draw upon diverse skill sets from multiple disciplines, which strengthens the overall project team.

-Matrix approaches to projects and other initiatives are typically less expensive than establishing dedicated project teams, and the diversity of the team members makes them superior to many purely functional teams.
+It's a great way to cut costs too – matrix approaches to projects are typically less expensive than establishing dedicated project teams, and the diversity of the team members makes them superior to many purely functional teams.

 Where Matrix Management Is Not Ideal

 While there are many potential benefits to this flexible style of team structure, there are some circumstances where it is not ideal.
 These include:

 - Longer-term projects: In this situation, a dedicated team structure with a permanent assignment may be optimal.

 - Where one employee bears the heavy load: In situations where one employee's skills are mission-critical to a particular function, sharing this individual may materially or dangerously reduce the effectiveness of the function.